Wokingham: Geography

 Wokingham is on the Emm Brook in the Loddon Valley in central Berkshire situated 39 mi west of central London.
 It sits between the larger towns of Reading and Bracknell and was originally in a band of agricultural land on the western edge of Windsor Forest.
 The soil is a rich loam with a subsoil of sand and gravel.
 Wokingham has a town centre, with main residential areas radiating in all directions.
 These include Woosehill to the west, Emmbrook to the northwest, Dowlesgreen, Norreys, Keephatch and Bean Oak to the east, and to the south Wescott and Eastheath.
 Older names include Woodcray and Luckley Green.

-Much of Wokingham has been developed over the past 80 years.
-Woosehill and Dowlesgreen were built on farmland in the late 1960s and early '70s, along with Bean Oak.
-Keephatch was built in the early '90s.
+Wokingham has grown extensively since the mid-20th century.
+Woosehill and Dowlesgreen were built on farmland in the late 1960s and early 1970s, along with Bean Oak.
+Keephatch was built in the early 1990s.
 The Norreys Estate was built in the 1960s; however, Norreys Avenue is the oldest residential road in that area, having been built in the late 1940s as emergency housing following the Second World War.
 Norreys Avenue has a horseshoe shape and occupies the site of the demolished Norreys Manor.
 Much of the road contains 1940s-style prefabricated houses, although there are some brick houses along with three blocks of 1950s police houses.

 In 2010, the council set up WEL (Wokingham Enterprise Limited) to manage a £100m regeneration project to redevelop the town centre with new retail, leisure and residential facilities, parking, roads and open spaces.
 Several major expansion projects around the town are planned over the next decade, including a major redevelopment of the town centre, new north and south relief roads and at the former military base at nearby Arborfield Garrison.
 As of 2015, the redevelopment of the railway station and surrounding area is complete, and large scale housing construction is underway to the north-east and south-east of the town.

+The Wokingham built up area now extends beyond the parish boundary.
+Following the 2021 census, the Office for National Statistics has defined a Wokingham built up area which covers most of the parish of Wokingham and parts of neighbouring parishes, notably Finchampstead to the south and Barkham to the south-west.